hazelcast/hazelcast-nodejs-client/README.md

 - Near Cache breaks the strong consistency guarantees; you might be reading stale data.

+- Clients with a Near Cache will have to hold the extra cached data, which increases memory consumption.

-Near Cache is highly recommended for data structures that are mostly read.
+Near Cache is highly recommended for maps that are mostly read.

 #### 7.8.2.1.
 Configuring Near Cache

-The following shows the configuration for the Hazelcast Near Cache.
+The following snippets show how a Near Cache is configured in the Node.js client, presenting all available values for each element:

 **Declarative:**